Basecamp at Black Mountain Campground

 - Green Knob: 6.4 miles RT -difficult

 - Higgins Bald Trail: 2.6 miles RT - moderate

 - Devil’s Den Nature Trail: 1.4 miles RT - easy

 - Setrock Creek Falls Trail: 0.4 mile RT - easy

 Maps are available at the camp office and the friendly camp hosts are happy to point you in the right direction.

-Spend any time in camp and the one thing you'll be pleasantly surprised by is the constant babble of the Toe River.
+Spend any time at Black Mountain Campground and the one thing you'll be pleasantly surprised by is the constant babble of the South Toe River.
 Renowned for its fly fishing, the South Toe River is also great for tubing, swimming, and a whole of host of water play activities.
 Three designated picnic tables are located along the bank, all with easy water access.